 To maintain the option, the Company is also required to incur minimum work expenditures on the Lost Cabin Property of US\$30,000 in the first year (completed) and a minimum of 2,000 meters of drilling in the second year.
 On achievement of production on the property, a production royalty of 2% of net smelter returns is payable on claims owned by La Cuesta and 0.5% of net smelter returns is payable on third party claims and claims acquired within the area of influence, provided that a minimum production royalty of US\$25,000 is payable quarterly.
 On payment to La Cuesta of US\$10,000,000 in any combination of preproduction payments, production royalties and minimum royalties, the production royalty on claims owned by La Cuesta reduces to 1% and on third-party claims and claims acquired within the area of influence to 0.25%.

 Lost Cabin Property Background

 The property is located along a major-northwest-trending structural lineament and hydrothermal alteration associated with silicic volcanism, with limited exploration activities carried out to date.
-The Company has commenced a systematic exploration program including airborne and ground geophysical studies, in combination with further prospecting, geochemical sampling and geologic mapping.
+An airborne geophysical program has been completed.

 Timmins Property